Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 });
 ```

-In this test we want to test that after filling the form's fields using the `fireEvent.changeText` method and pressing the submit button using the `fireEvent.press` method, the `onSubmit` callback function is called correctly.
+In this test, we want to test that after filling the form's fields using the `fireEvent.changeText` method and pressing the submit button using the `fireEvent.press` method, the `onSubmit` callback function is called correctly.
 To inspect whether the `onSubmit` function is called and with which arguments, we can use a [mock function](https://jestjs.io/docs/en/mock-function-api).
 Mock functions are functions with preprogrammed behavior such as a specific return value.
 In addition, we can create expectations for the mock functions such as "expect the mock function to have been called once".
 The full list of available expectations can be found in the Jest's [expect documentation](https://jestjs.io/docs/en/expect).

 Before heading further into the world of testing React Native applications, play around with these examples by adding a test file in the <i>\_\_tests\_\_</i> directory we created earlier.